7 Best Steps Of Growing Beans In Containers

 Watering regularly is critical for the best yield.
 Push your finger inside the pot every day to check the dirt.

 When the top inch or two of soil seems dry to the touch, water it.
 You shouldn't worry about over-watering your pots if they drain well.
-It's especially vital to keep the soil moist after the plants start to flower.
+It's especially vital to keep the soil moist after the plants are flowering.

 The plants will shed blossoms if they become too dry.
 Beans will benefit from a monthly application of liquid or granular fertilizer in terms of fertilizer.